3 Chromosomal Disorders

 - Skin over the back of the neck is loose, forming folds.

-Children with Down syndrome all look alike.
+Children with Down syndrome look similar.

 3-17 What are the typical features of the hands of a person with Down syndrome?